ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+You Don’t Need Python to Build AI Apps (JavaScript Developers Read This) - <a href="https://codehuntersharath.medium.com/you-dont-need-python-to-build-ai-apps-javascript-developers-read-this-86cc02337b75?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Code Hunter Sharath`**

+<blockquote>For years, developers have been told one thing:
+Continue reading on Medium »</blockquote>

+<h3>2.
 The JavaScript Timers That Nobody Actually Explains - <a href="https://devdeepakkumar.medium.com/the-javascript-timers-that-nobody-actually-explains-1d4d8e169000?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Deepak Kumar`**

 <blockquote>My name is Deepak Kumar, and I’m a software engineer mainly working on JS frameworks.
 I’ve been shipping JavaScript for over 4 years now…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Fix: Unused Variables Not Graying Out in VS Code After Update - <a href="https://medium.com/@basilrarichan/fix-unused-variables-not-graying-out-in-vs-code-after-update-a125423d4fff?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Basilrarichan`**

 <blockquote>If you recently updated VS Code and noticed that unused variables are no longer dimmed (grayed out) in your JavaScript or TypeScript files…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 I Built a Web-Based Fruit Ninja Controlled by Your Hands — A Step Toward Cybernetic Interfaces - <a href="https://obinexus.medium.com/i-built-a-web-based-fruit-ninja-controlled-by-your-hands-a-step-toward-cybernetic-interfaces-37fce4bad3d1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nnamdi Michael Okpala`**

 <blockquote>#webdev#cybernetics#programming#beginners
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 WakaPAC Speaks DirectX: Blitting Sprites and Playing Sound Effects Like It’s 1996 - <a href="https://medium.com/@noescom1977/wakapac-speaks-directx-blitting-sprites-and-playing-sound-effects-like-its-1996-37f6e089696f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Floris van den Berg`**

 <blockquote>How borrowing two Win32 multimedia APIs turns the browser into a capable 2D game and rich-media platform — without a build step
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 How Long Does It Take to Learn Coding for Beginners? - <a href="https://medium.com/@beastpleasure/how-long-does-it-take-to-learn-coding-for-beginners-976d34114f42?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Travis Miles`**

 <blockquote>One of the first questions people ask before learning to code is simple: how long will it take?
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 JavaScript’s WeakRef: The Feature You Probably Don’t Use But Should Understand - <a href="https://javascript.plainenglish.io/javascripts-weakref-the-feature-you-probably-don-t-use-but-should-understand-6eb25ef0883d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manish Prasad`**

 <blockquote>Most JavaScript developers go their entire careers without ever touching WeakRef.
 And honestly?
 That's probably a good thing.
 But it's one…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
+<h3>8.
 Headline: RIP AIDA64: Why we built a 1-click sensor panel from scratch. — VibeAxis - <a href="https://vibeaxis.medium.com/headline-rip-aida64-why-we-built-a-1-click-sensor-panel-from-scratch-vibeaxis-1acb11e01e3b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Viable Media`**

 <blockquote>I got tired of the PC hardware monitoring ecosystem.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Rediscovering JavaScript (Part 3): Variables, Scope, and Memory - <a href="https://arzugny.medium.com/rediscovering-javascript-part-3-e7186cbd1ed2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arzu Guney`**

-<blockquote>Welcome back to the series!
 Continue reading on Medium »</blockquote>

 <br/>